kgriffoul/spring-github-actions-demo/README.md

-# Example of GitHub action implementation for a Spring Boot project (Maven)
+# Example of GitHub action implementation for a Spring Boot project (Maven) Test

 ![Test, Upload artifact and Deploy to Heroku](https://github.com/miverboven/spring-github-actions-demo/workflows/Test,%20Upload%20artifact%20and%20Deploy%20to%20Heroku/badge.svg)